Trey Mancini Player Props: Cubs vs. Yankees

-On Friday, Trey Mancini (.300 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the New York Yankees, whose starting pitcher will be Carlos Rodon.
-First pitch is at 7:05 PM ET.
+Trey Mancini -- with an on-base percentage of .250 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the New York Yankees, with Gerrit Cole on the hill, on July 8 at 1:05 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Brewers.
+In his most recent game he had a hitless showing (0-for-3) against the Yankees.

 Trey Mancini Game Info & Props vs. the Yankees